lucasmelin/til/playwright/multiple-condition-selector.md

+# Playwright: Selecting elements matching one of the conditions

 In working with [Playwright](https://playwright.dev/), sometimes you need to search for an element like a button or dropdown that might have one of several attributes.

 The `:is()` pseudo-class is an [experimental CSS pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:is).
 It is a function that takes a selector